wortell-smart-learning/ssis-training/lab01/Exercise 1/Exercise 1 steps.md

-# Lab 01 - Exercise 1
+# Lab 1 - Exercise 1

 ## Description
-In this lab, you will create your first SSIS package.
+In lab 1, you will create a first SSIS package.
+In this exercise, you will create a first Data Flow.

 ## Steps